naratech-eng/researcher-platform/docs/prd/functional-requirements.md

 - **Phenotype**: Observable characteristics of an animal
 - **Genotype**: Genetic makeup of an animal
 - **BLUP**: Best Linear Unbiased Prediction, a statistical method for genetic evaluation
+- **RAG**: Retrieval-Augmented Generation, an AI approach combining retrieval and generation
+- **CDC**: Change Data Capture, a method for real-time data synchronization
+- **ETL**: Extract, Transform, Load, a data integration process

+## Change Management

+This requirements document will be maintained through:

+1. **Version Control**: All changes tracked with rationale and impact assessment
+2. **Stakeholder Review**: Regular review cycles with user representatives
+3. **Impact Analysis**: Assessment of changes on existing requirements and implementation
+4. **Communication**: Clear communication of changes to all stakeholders
+5. **Approval Process**: Formal approval for significant requirement changes

+For detailed information about specific requirement categories, please refer to the individual requirement documents linked above.